Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Cohomology ring

 Moreover, when homology classes are realized by submanifolds (as they will be in our case), then: \begin{enumerate}[(i)] \item The pairing between classes in $H^j(M)$ and $H_j(M)$ is given by the transverse signed intersection number between classes in $H_{2n-j}(M,\partial M)$ and $H_j(M)$. \item The cup product between classes in $H^i(M)$ and $H^j(M)$ is given by the transverse intersection map

-\end{enumerate} While $\config(n,w)$ as previously described is not a compact $2n$-manifold with boundary, we can define a homotopy equivalent compact submanifold $M(n,w) \subset \mathbb{R}^{2n}$ as the configuration space of open disks of radius 1 in a strip of any finite length $N>n$ and width $w+\epsi$, for any $0<\epsi<1$.
+\end{enumerate} While $\config(n,w)$ as previously described is not a compact $2n$-manifold with boundary, we can define a homotopy equivalent compact manifold with boundary: \begin{defn} Let $M(n,w) \subset \mathbb{R}^{2n}$ be the configuration space of open disks of radius 1 in a strip of any finite length $N>n$ and width $w+\epsi$, for any $0<\epsi<1$. \end{defn} The boundary consists of those configurations in which a disk touches either another disk or the boundary of the strip.
+It has corners, but every point of the boundary has a neighborhood homeomorphic to a half-space.
 (Without the addition of $\epsi$, a boundary configuration with $w$ vertically aligned disks would not have a neighborhood homeomorphic to a half-space.)
-The boundary consists of those configurations in which a disk touches either another disk or the boundary of the strip.

 Alternatively, in an open manifold without boundary (such as the space of configurations of $n$ points in $\mathbb{R} \times (0,1)$ of which no more than $w$ are vertically aligned, as used in Theorem \ref{thm:emb}) Poincar\'e duality gives an isomorphism $H^j(M) \cong H_{2n-j}^{BM}(M)$.
 Here $H_*^{BM}$ indicates \emph{Borel--Moore homology}, the homology of the complex of locally finite chains; this is isomorphic to the homology of a compactification relative to the added points.